My Story

 Undergraduate at Louisiana State University

 Growing up as a competitive dancer, physical activity and nutrition has always been centered in my life even from a young age.
-It is my calling and in my eyes I had no choice but to follow it.
-I began college at Louisiana State University where I planned to double major in Nutrition and Exercise Physiology.
+I felt a clear calling to pursue a career in health.
+I began college at LSU where I planned to double major in Nutrition and Exercise Physiology.
 I quickly learned it’s pretty hard to try to do it all, especially when you have all of the distractions of college life, so I ended up focusing on Nutrition.
-Trying to “do it all” is a recurring theme in my life, but in college I eventually found a rhythm and began working at Pennington Biomedical Center during my undergraduate years.
-My responsibilities were to facilitate research studies by counseling research participants, meal prepping for studies, and helping the lead dietitian teach group nutrition classes.

 Dietetic Internship at University of Houston

 I graduated from LSU with honors and completed a dietetic internship at the University of Houston.
 There I was able to work in a variety of dietetic settings from managing the care of long-term nursing home patients to facilitating employee wellness programs.
 The experience that was most exciting to me was working with the entrepreneurial dietitians.
-I even took a course on how to start my own private practice at the start of my career, but I knew I wanted to get a wide variety of experience before settling into a specialty.
-Working at a hospital in the acute care setting would give me that opportunity to really get some experience with all of the disease states.
-I worked at Tulane Medical Center Hospital for a decade.
-During that time, I got married, had two children, and started two side businesses.
-I’ve always been one to stay busy!

 Since leaving the hospital, I have continued my education and research within the nutrition and health field while raising a family.
 I currently own and run a successful photography business that I adore with my sister.
 I often call the photography business my third baby.
-But as some of you might know, when God calls in life it’s hard to ignore.
-So here I am, creating this health website to channel my passion for promoting health.
-If my seasoned perspective and voice can be helpful to at least one reader who wants the best health for themselves and their family, then my effort is worth it.

 Contact Kasey